MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/flow-develop.md

     :::image type="content" source="../media/prompt-flow/create-standard-flow.png" alt-text="Screenshot of selecting and creating a standard flow." lightbox="../media/prompt-flow/create-standard-flow.png":::

 1. The prompt flow authoring page opens.
+Select **Start compute session** to have a compute session running for the flow.
-You can start authoring your flow now.
+1. You can start authoring your flow now.
 By default you see a sample flow.
 This example flow has nodes for the LLM and Python tools.

     :::image type="content" source="../media/prompt-flow/create-flow-in-out.png" alt-text="Screenshot of flow input and output on the edit prompt flow page." lightbox="../media/prompt-flow/create-flow-in-out.png":::